A transparent travel guide to Florence in Italy.

 Grocery stores are more located on the outskirts of the city.
 We found a coop and bought all our food from there!

-We stayed in a hotel called La Fortezza with private free parking attached.
-They had a security system in place too, although the city is super safe!
+We stayed in a hotel called La Fortezza with private parking attached.
+They had a security system in place too.

 I recommend the hotel because the rooms, service, and price were top too.
 Besides, it's within walking distance from the city center.

-It’s also easy to reach the place by car!
-This was super important because a decent hotel with a good price tag and a car parking place is hard to find in Florence.
+It's also easy to reach the place by car!
+This was super important because a decent hotel with a good price tag and a car parking place is difficult to find in Florence.

-Always ask the reception if they have a car park on hotel premises!
+Always ask the reception if they have a car park on the hotel premises!
 Most do not!

 I have also heard that the Strozzi Palace hotel is a popular choice for many visiting Florence.